 Often, this document will be used during the hiring process to attract a pool of candidates.
 However, job descriptions serve a much broader purpose; they are essential in identifying the various employee attributes needed for the job.
 They are also one of the most widely used pieces of evidence during employment claims and are often used during performance reviews or during disciplinary actions when an employer is unsatisfied with an employee’s performance.

 Job descriptions also provide both employer and employee clarity as to the parameters of the position.
-Because of this, job descriptions need to be carefully crafted and updated as a means of mitigating risks.
+Because of this, job descriptions need to be carefully crafted and updated as a means of mitigating risk.

 A title helps define the nature of the job and provides the employee with a sense of identity.
 In this summary, make sure to include the following: